uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

     "City of Madison - Declared Snow Emergency").
   - Use the word "You" for well-targeted messages known to be relevant to the viewing user. ("You have an unpaid parking ticket.")
-- **description**: Information about an announcement -- appears on the "Features" page and in the popup announcement.
-- **descriptionShort**: Brief information about an announcement -- appears in the mascot announcer menu. *Required if the `messageType` is "announcement".*
 - **messageType**: Accepts either "notification" or "announcement" -- used to distinguish between the two broader categories.
 - **goLiveDate**: *(optional)* Accepts a simple ISO date, including time (as